 Teachers, Primary and Secondary Schools

-It's also important to be aware that, just like with any investment-offering prospectus, past results do not guarantee future success.
-If you are a possible H-1B worker, you need to examine the employer's actual job carefully to make sure that a degree is required and that you have a relevant degree (or the equivalent).
+If you are a possible H-1B worker, examine the employer's actual job carefully to make sure that a degree is required and that you have a relevant degree (or the equivalent).
 The above occupations merely serve as a starting point.

-If you're an employer, the above examples give you an idea of the jobs for which you can sponsor an H-1B worker.
+If you're an employer, the above examples give you an idea of the jobs for which you can go through the steps of sponsoring an H-1B worker.
 But don't let this be the beginning and end of the topic.
 You might have a job that does not fit neatly into one of the above categories, or it might be a job that is relatively uncommon.

 If you have a history of requiring a specific Bachelor's degree, your job can qualify to sponsor an H-1B worker.
 For example, you may have hired five people, who all had the same degree, for a particular job.
 If the foreign national you want to hire has the same degree as the other five, that job can qualify.